Izenda7Series/IzendaSassStarterkit/README.md

 The starter kit demonstrates how to custom SASS of Izenda BI 7 Series.

 ## Prerequisites

+1. Installed NodeJs version 8.0+
-1. Download SASS.zip from the downloads page (https://downloads.izenda.com/).
+2. Download SASS.zip package from the downloads page (https://downloads.izenda.com/).
-2. Extract and copy files from the SASS.zip into static folder.
+3. Extract and copy files from the SASS.zip into static folder.

 ## Getting Started
-1. Pull packages by run yarn from command line.

-2. Alter SASS source code in the static folder.

-3. Run 'yarn build:dev' (or 'yarn build:prod' for production quality) to compile.
+1. Run the command to install all NodeJS depependency packages

+    ```
+    npm install
+    ```

+2. Run the command to compile the Sass package

+    For development, the following command generates unminified css file

+    ```
+    npm run build:dev
+    ```

+    For production, the following command generates minified css file

+    ```
+    npm run build:prod
+    ```

-4. Your result is located in dist/development (or dist/production) folder.
+3. Your result is located in dist/development (or dist/production) folder.
 Please ignore tempEntryPoint.js(.map) files.

-## Known Issue
-1. From Izenda v3.1.0 to v3.2.0, we have an issue with @blueprintjs/datetime v3.8.0 package, this package is needed to install manually into the Izenda SASS Starter Kit.
-From Izenda v3.3.0, this issue is resolved by Izenda.